-Mr. Ruste is currently executive vice president and chief financial officer for Cenovus Energy Inc., headquartered in Calgary.
-He has a bachelor of commerce degree (with distinction) from the University of Alberta and is a Fellow Chartered Accountant.

-During the period from May 2006 to November 2009, he worked for EnCana Corporation and, before joining Cenovus, was executive vice president, Corporate Responsibility, and chief risk officer at EnCana.
-From 1998 to 2006, he was the managing partner of the Edmonton office of KPMG LLP (an international audit, tax, and advisory services firm) and the Alberta regional managing partner and vice chair of the KPMG Canada Board of Directors.
+Mr. Ruste is currently executive vice president and CFO of Cenovus Energy Inc., a Canadian oil company headquartered in Calgary.
+He has a bachelor of commerce degree (with distinction) from the University of Alberta and is a fellow chartered accountant.
+From May 2006 to November 2009, Mr. Ruste worked for EnCana Corporation, and prior to joining Cenovus, he was executive vice president, Corporate Responsibility, and chief risk officer at EnCana.
+From 1998 to 2006, he was the managing partner of the Edmonton office of KPMG LLP and the Alberta regional managing partner and vice chair of the KPMG Canada board of directors.
+Mr. Ruste has been active in numerous other business, community, and professional endeavors.

-As a chartered accountant with 26 years of experience working as an auditor for both public and private companies, Mr. Ruste has reviewed and audited many complex financial statements and prepared interim and annual financial statements in accordance with both Canadian and US generally accepted accounting standards.
-Over the past 30 years, he has been involved in numerous other business, community, and professional activities.
+As a chartered accountant with more than 30 years' experience working as a senior financial executive and an auditor with KPMG LLP of both public and private companies, Mr. Ruste has reviewed and audited many complex financial statements and prepared interim and annual financial statements in accordance with both Canadian and US generally accepted accounting standards.

-As of December 31, 2013, Mr. Ruste owned 2,500 common shares valued at \$164,650 and 22,949 deferred share units valued at \$1,538,043.
+As of December 31, 2014, Mr. Ruste owned 5,900 common shares valued at \$188,387 and 52,820 deferred share units valued at \$1,655,934.